8n8/bigwebthing/README.md

 4. (Admin) Add a member
 + 0x04
 + 136 bytes: identity token for user 'admin'
-+ name of member to add
++ 8 bytes: name of member to add

 5. (Admin) Remove a member
 + 0x05
 + 136 bytes: identity token for admin user
-+ name of member to remove
++ 8 bytes: name of member to remove

 6. (Free) Change the key attached to a friendly name
 + 0x06